 ❌Only publishing books.
 (Neglecting other ways of making long-term sustainable income as an author)

 The book is important, but it is not the only way of making money as an author.
-Once you’ve established yourself as an author and have started making waves with your books (please do this first), you can expand into other things such as teaching, coaching, and public speaking, as additional income sources.
+Once you’ve established yourself as an author and have made waves with your books (please do this first), you can expand into other things such as teaching, coaching, and public speaking, as additional income sources.
 Only writing books is another form of putting your eggs in one basket because you’re limited to just one income stream.
-If you write full-time (no day job, no side hustle, e.g.) this is especially important.
-In striving to make a living from writing alone (once you’ve been established for awhile), it’s a good idea to expand your brand beyond just writing books.
+If you write full time (no day job, spousal support, no side hustle, e.g.) this is especially important.
+In striving to make a living from writing alone (once you’ve been established for a while), it’s a good idea to expand your brand beyond just writing books.

 ❌Publishing on Amazon exclusively while neglecting other retailers